Raw vegan children

 Q: Why should we believe what you say when you won't tell us who these children are?

-I won't tell you who these children are.
-It's not fair on the families involved.
+I won't tell you who these children are because it's not fair on the families involved.
 You wouldn't want that for your child, would you?
 I have no reason to make all this up.
 I've got better things to do with my time!
 If you don't believe what I'm saying, and choose to raise your raw vegan child without supplements, then you will always remember that you saw this information.
-If your child doesn't thrive, then you can quickly change your belief system and adjust your child's nutritional intake.
+If your child doesn't thrive, then you can quickly change your belief system and adjust your child's nutritional intake, hopefully before the damage is permanent.

 I hope, in writing this, that no more raw vegan children suffer with deficiencies.
 Now we know how to prevent it, there's no need at all.
 That's my only wish, in this whole situation.
 Thanks once again to everyone who contacted us.
 I hope these answers help.